Leopoldov95/Weather-Modern/README.md

 * Axios

 ## What I Learned
 This was a totall rehall from my older weather app that I have created.
-When I created the first version, I wasn't too happy about the results but I lacked the skills to make it look nicer.
+When I created the first version, I wasn't too happy about the results, but I lacked the skills to make it look nicer.
 Now that I have learned more about front end technologies, I decided to go back and make the application much better.
 I learned that I should be more comfortable tackling on challenges even if they may appear to be very difficult (examples included adding the map, having my own weather icons, and making a dynamic SVG meter), at the end of the day, pushing myself is what will allow me to learn more.

-In this version of the app I used ES6 import/export features to make my javaScript files cleaner and I had a better usage of async/await.
+In this version of the app I used ES6 import/export features to make my javaScript files cleaner and I had a better usage of async/await when making http requests.